Loading slang details...

 Africa

-"e don finish me" is the most efficient way to say i am totally exhausted or worn out (used….
-Change my mind.
+"People use "e don finish me" to mean i am totally exhausted or worn out (used for physical or mental fatigue)."

 Tired; exhausted; unwell or sick.